OctopusDeploy/blog/blog/2020-12/infrastructure-development-in-azure-with-octopus-deploy-and-pulumi-part-1/index.md

 ![](images/azureandgo.png)

 3. Add the details about your project.
-You can either keep the defaults or add in custom metadata.
+You can either keep the defaults or add custom metadata.

 - **Project name**: The name of the project being created.
 - **Project description**: The description of the project being created.
 - **Stack**: The stack name (dev, prod, etc.)
-- **Configuration**: Under configuration, you'll see a few different types that you can use:
+- **Configuration**: For configuration, you'll see a few different types that you can use:
     - Public
     - usgovernment
     - german